Easy Cottage Cheese Pancakes Recipe

 • Do not cook the pancakes too high.
 Medium heat is the best for cooking pancakes.
 Too high and the outside will be too cooked and the inside will be raw.
 Too low and the pancakes will take a long time to cook.

-• Serve this oatmeal cottage cheese pancake recipe with maple syrup and lots of fresh fruit!
+• Serve this oatmeal cottage cheese pancake recipe with maple syrup, air fryer bacon, and lots of fresh fruit!

 • Add delicious ingredients into the batter!
 Think of this batter as the base batter.
 You can add peanut butter, vanilla extract, cinnamon, chocolate chips, or blueberries to these delicious pancakes!